photosynthesismembrane/retraining_results/README.md

 # Results from retrained DM's

 `generate_images_from_prompts.py` uses a specified diffusion model to generate images.
 The prompts used to generate images should be provided in a .js file format, such as in the file `evaluation_abstract_data.js`.
-The repository https://github.com/photosynthesismembrane/caption_generator can generate such a file.
+The repository https://github.com/photosynthesismembrane/caption_generator can be used to generate such a file.

 Example execution:
 ```